msholty/Affecster/README.md

 Affectster.com

-Ideas:
+Will be changing to Affecster, I'll just create a new repo and move/rename files to that repo and then share it.

-* Thinking of changing name from Affectster to Affecster, seems to roll off the tongue better
+I bought affecster.com